Emergency Veterinarian Serving Marion & Surrounding Communities

-Our on-call 24 hour Emergency Veterinarian in Marion & Carbondale is ready to provide your pet with the highest quality veterinary care.
-If you need an emergency veterinarian to assist your pet, please contact us now at (618) 529-2236, we are available 7 days per week, anytime, day or night.
+Our Emergency Veterinarian in Marion & Carbondale is ready to provide your pet with the highest quality veterinary care.
+If you need an emergency veterinarian to assist your pet, please contact us now at (618) 529-2236, we are available 7 days a week from 12pm – 12am.

 In the event that your pet needs emergency care, for your convenience, Lakeside Veterinary Hospital’s Carbondale location is open 365 days per year!
-Our on-call 24 hour emergency veterinarian is here to help in any critical situation.
+Our emergency veterinarian is here to help in any critical situation.
 Please take a look at the list below to determine what might be considered signs that your pet needs emergency care.
-To serve your pet’s needs to the best of our ability, we do not charge any extra fees for emergency care until after 7:00 pm.

 - Trauma (hit by vehicle, falling, drowning, electrocution or burns)